Monopolistic Competition – Meaning

-Contemplate a market system where the number of enterprises are large, there is free entry and exit of enterprises, but the commodities manufactured by them are not homogeneous.
-Such a market system is known as monopolistic competition.
+Think of a market system where the number of enterprises is large and there is free entry and exit of enterprises, but the commodities manufactured by them are not homogeneous.
+Such a market system is known as a monopolistic competition.

-Recollect that the demand curve of an enterprise is also its Average Revenue curve.
-This enterprise hence has a downward sloping Average Revenue curve.
-The MR is less than the AR and also downward sloping.
+The demand curve of an enterprise is also its average revenue curve.
+This enterprise, therefore, has a downward-sloping average revenue curve.
+The MR is less than the AR and is also downward sloping.
 The enterprise increases its output whenever the marginal revenue is greater than the marginal cost.

-This is a detailed and elucidated information about the concept of Monopolistic Competition.
-To learn more, stay tuned to BYJU’S.
+This article gives detailed and elucidated information about the concept of monopolistic competition.
+To learn more, stay tuned to our website.